-If you already get food from banquet or trough-style catering in giant metal trays, then many workplace catering problems might look familiar to you.
+If you already get food from banquet or trough-style catering in giant metal trays, then many corporate food truck catering problems might look familiar to you.

 Catering dishes provide very little choice for people, especially for those with dietary restrictions.
 Typically you’re going to have 1-2 meat plates, 1 veggie option, maybe 1-2 sides, and that’s it.
 Forget about the flexibility of a full menu, or items like burritos or sandwiches with custom fillings.
 And if someone is allergic to garlic or something specific, they might literally not be able to eat anything with this cookie-cutter approach.

 While catering trays might be kept hot, they certainly aren’t fresh or made-to-order.
 Those metal trays had food in them likely hours before you even eat it, so the chances of getting fresh, crunchy, or non-soggy food becomes slim to none.